rsreddy/gwc/Agenda/wk2-18Jan.md

 ### Welcome to Girls Who Code
 * Build a sisterhood and be a part of the GWC Community [learn more](https://girlswhocode.com/)
+* Have returning girls describe what it meant them last year.

 ### Our Club
 * Make Contract